hoprnet/docs-rpch-net/versioned_docs/version-Alpha/guides/get-started.md

 There are two approaches to this.

+**Note:** There is no WebSocket support currently, for either option.

 ### Using An Existing RPCh Adapter (ethers)

 If your project is using [ethers](https://www.npmjs.com/package/ethers), you can just use the [@rpch/ethers adaptor](https://www.npmjs.com/package/@rpch/ethers), `@rpch/ethers` acts as an abstraction that internally uses `@rpch/sdk` which you can plug n' play.